Staging the Foyer

 - add a pony wall (half wall)

-- a console table with one or two lamps
+- use a narrow console table with two tall lamps or potted plants on top

 Go from staging the foyer to home page